Semen Analysis

 A normal sperm concentration is considered to be at least 15 million sperm per milliliter of sample.
 The total number of sperm in the entire ejaculate (sperm count) should be at least 39 million.

-Sperm Mobility
+Sperm Motility

 Refers to the ability of the sperm to move forward and through the female reproductive system and fertilize the egg.
 The percentage of progressively motile sperm (those moving forward) should be at least 32%.
 Total motility (including all types of movement) should be at least 40%.